WebAssembly/reference-types/document/core/binary/instructions.rst

 Parametric Instructions
 ~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`Parametric instructions <syntax-instr-parametric>` are represented by single byte codes.
+:ref:`Parametric instructions <syntax-instr-parametric>` are represented by single byte codes, possibly followd by a type annotation.

 .. _binary-drop:
 .. _binary-select: